ngenworks/process.ngenworks.com/docs/source/discovery.rst

 * design templates
 * development

-Here's an example of a 'Discovery proposal <http://processngenworkscom.readthedocs.org/en/latest/templates.html#discovery-proposal>`_ response we've sent.
+Here's an example of a `Discovery proposal <http://processngenworkscom.readthedocs.org/en/latest/templates.html#discovery-proposal>`_ response we've sent.

 You now have the strategy and recommendations you need to make a solid estimate regarding the scope and budget.
 It’s time for the team to present the findings to the client, led by the project manager.
 Once the client has had a little time to “live” with the strategy/recommendation and if both the team and the client are feeling great about moving forward, a quick follow-up meeting to discuss implementation and next steps will help keep things moving.
 Be sure to get approval of any scope defining documents such as a list of the expected components because the client will have clarity on how additional things change the agreed upon scope.